 Below is some information designed to get you started in learning about Distance Education.
-Be sure to check out the self-evaluation in this section and no matter what always ask questions!!!
+Be sure to check out the self-evaluation in this section and don't hesitate to ask for help!!!

 - Definitions and Descriptions

+- Netiquette Guidelines

 - General Information

+- Technology Requirements

 - Frequently Asked Questions

 - Characteristics for Success

 - Distance Learning Quick Facts

+- Stuck?
+How to Get Help

-- Questions to Ask Yourself Before Enrolling in a Distance Education Course
+• Questions to Ask Yourself Before Enrolling in a Distance Education Course